+Administrators.
 The purpose of this course is to help school administrators become conversant with special education processes, regulations, and funding sources.
-By the end of the course, students will be able to explain how children are referred to the Committee on Special Education (CSE); demonstrate their understanding of the CSE meeting process; write a sample Individualized Education Plan (IEP); understand the legal obligations of school districts to students with disabilities; and identify the roles of school personnel in CSE decision making.
-Fall
+By the end of the course, students will be able to explain how children are referred to the Committee on Special

+Education (CSE); demonstrate their understanding of the CSE meeting process; write a sample Individualized Education Plan (IEP); understand the legal obligations of school districts to students with disabilities; and identify the roles of school personnel in CSE decision making.
+(Fall)

-EDL 597A.
-Practicum (Curriculum & Instruction)
+EDL 599A.
+Practicum (School Building Level).

-The practicum is competency-based following the national Educational Leadership Consortium Council (ELCC) and Pennsylvania State standards.
-It constitutes 120 clock hours in an elementary or secondary school setting on a part-time basis.
-(This field experience will be at the opposite level of the internship.)
-The practicum is completed in a different semester than the internship and may be started upon completion of six (6) C & I level preparation EDL courses.
+The practicum is competency-based following the national Educational Leadership Consortium Council (ELCC).
+It constitutes 200 clock hours in an elementary or secondary school setting on a part-time basis.
+(This field experience will be opposite of the internship.)
+The practicum is completed in a different semester than the internship and may be started upon completion of three (3) building level preparation EDL courses.
 The practicum provides significant opportunities in the workplace to synthesize and apply the knowledge acquired during the coursework, and to practice and develop the skills identified in the academic program.
 It requires a variety of substantial in-school experiences over an extended period of time in diverse settings.
-The practicum is planned cooperatively with on-site building or district level supervisors, and is supervised by university and school district personnel.
-1 credit.
-Elective
+The practicum is planned cooperatively with on-site building level supervisors, and supervised by university and school personnel.1 credit.
+Spring

-EDL 597B.
-Internship (Curriculum & Instruction)
+EDL 599B.
+Internship (School Building Level).

-The internship is competency-based following the national Educational Leadership Consortium Council (ELCC) and Pennsylvania State standards.
-It constitutes 240 clock hours in an elementary or secondary school setting on a part-time basis.
-(This field experience will be at the opposite level of the practicum.)
-The internship is completed in a different semester than the practicum and may be started upon completion of six (6) C & I level preparation EDL courses.
+The internship is competency-based following the national Educational Leadership Consortium Council (ELCC).
+It constitutes 400 clock hours in an elementary or secondary school setting on a part-time basis.
+(This field experience will be opposite of the practicum.)
+The internship is completed in a different semester than the practicum and may be started upon completion of six (6) building level preparation EDL courses.
 The internship provides significant opportunities in the workplace to synthesize and apply the knowledge acquired during the coursework, and to practice and develop the skills identified in the academic program.
 It requires a variety of substantial in-school experiences over an extended period of time in diverse settings.
-The internship is planned cooperatively with on-site building or district level supervisors, and is supervised by university and school district personnel.
-2 credits.
-Elective
+The internship is planned cooperatively with on-site building level supervisors, and supervised by university and school personnel.
+(Summer, Fall, and Spring) (2 credits)